Pedro Toledo: First term (1993-2001)

 After his time with the FBI, Toledo became supervisor of the Violent Crimes division for the Policia de Puerto Rico.
 When Pedro Rosselló was elected governor of Puerto Rico during the elections, he selected Toledo to be the Puerto Rico Police superintendent.
 Toledo, who was a known supporter of Rossello's party (PNP), became known for his firm stance against crime, which he dubbed "Mano Dura contra el Crimen" ("Strong arm against crime").

-Some of Toledo's initiatives against drugs and violence involved the collaboration with the National Guard and the occupation of public housing projects (or "caseríos").
+Some of Toledo's initiatives against drugs and violence involved the collaboration with the Puerto Rico National Guard and the occupation of public housing projects (or "caseríos").
 During his tenure, murders in the island went from its highest peak in recent years (995 in 1994) to its lowest (690 in 2000).

 In 2000, elected Governor Sila María Calderón appointed Miguel Pereira as superintendent of the Puerto Rico Police.
 Toledo announced his retirement from the force, and dedicated himself to a small law practice in association with one of his sons.